Central Lakes College

 Central Lakes College provides a top-quality, affordable education.
 Students at Central Lakes College choose from over 70 academic programs offered in a friendly, supportive environment by creative instructors who are well-qualified to challenge and nurture all who wish to learn.
 Personal attention from faculty and staff, real-world experiences and outstanding student support services focus on building your future.

-Degrees offered: Associate in Arts, Associate in Arts Honors, Associate in Science, Associate in Applied Science, Associate of Fine Arts, diplomas, certificates.
+Degrees offered: Associate in Arts, Associate in Science, Associate in Applied Science, Associate in Fine Arts, diplomas, certificates.